NordicSemiconductor/pc-ble-driver/Installation.md

 ##### [Back to top](#)
 ---

-## Flashing the connectivity firmware
+## Flashing connectivity HEX files

 To use this library you will need to flash the connectivity firmware on a nRF5x IC